Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 'Guiding questing'
 1) What tools are you choosing and why?
+   In this stage, `Excel` was first used, but it did not work because all the file had more over million rows, so 'R' then was used instead to process data before analyzing phase.
 2) Have you ensured your data's integrity?
 3) How can you verify that your data is clean and ready to analyze?
 4) Have you documented your cleaning process so you can review and share those results?